 What is considered a research or creative project for the purposes of the Research Forum?

 Acceptable research for this poster event can vary widely by discipline.
-If you're not sure if your research is appropriate for this event, check with your Liaison Librarian.
+Examples of research projects may include lab-based, field-based, experimental or theoretical projects that answer basic and applied questions in your field of study.
+Examples of creative projects may include visual art pieces, creative writing, and performance-based projects.
+If you're not sure if your research is appropriate for this event, check with your liaison librarian.

 How do I write an abstract?

-Your abstract should provide a succint summary of the contents of your paper, including the purpose of your research, methods used, main findings, and conclusions.
+Your proposal / abstract should provide a succinct summary of the contents of your paper, including the purpose of your research, methods used, anticipated main findings (your preliminary or final findings will be required for the final poster), and conclusions.
 Please see U of T's page on writing abstracts for additional tips.

 What is a poster, and how do I make one?